RebeldeCuantico/network_packet_parser/README.md

 ## Features

--Parsing of Ethernet frames
+- Parsing of Ethernet frames
--Parsing of IPv4 headers
+- Parsing of IPv4 headers
--Parsing of TCP headers
+- Parsing of TCP headers
--Determination of the required analyzer type based on packet content
+- Determination of the required analyzer type based on packet content

 ## Installation